Democrats 66: Kaag and Jetten leadership (2018–present)

 In October 2018, Alexander Pechtold announced his retirement from politics.
 He was replaced by Rob Jetten as parliamentary leader, but the position of party leader remained vacant.
 In September 2020, Minister for Foreign Trade and Development Cooperation Sigrid Kaag was elected the new party leader and top candidate for the 2021 general election.
 Despite the fact that the opinion polls had predicted D66 to lose seats, the party won 24 seats in the 2021 election, becoming the second largest party in the House of Representatives.
 On 12 August 2023 Rob Jetten became the leader of the party.
-Following the 2023 Dutch general election D66 lost more seats than any party, being reduced from 24 to 9, their worst result in 17 years.
+Following the 2023 general election D66 lost more seats than any party, being reduced from 24 to nine, their worst result in 17 years.

 In the 2025 general election the party won 26 seats in the House of Representatives, reaching the highest amount of seats since the party's founding in 1966.
 It became the biggest party in terms of vote share, while obtaining the same amount of seats as the second biggest party, the PVV.
+Jetten became Prime Minister of the Netherlands on 23 February 2026, becoming the first D66 member to hold the position.
+The party leads the Jetten cabinet, a minority government with support from the People's Party for Freedom and Democracy and Christian Democratic Appeal.
+As of 1 January 2026, the party has over 35,000 members, the fourth-most in the country.